What is Filling?

 Composite Fillings

-Composite filling, commonly known as radiant filling or white filling, is a kind of plastic mixture containing silicon dioxide particles.
-The decay is cleaned and the tooth cavity called cavity is prepared.
+Composite filling, commonly known as light filling or white filling, is a type of plastic mixture containing silicon dioxide particles.
+The decay is cleaned and the tooth space, which we call cavity, is prepared.
 A special method called adhesive system (bonding) is used to bond the composite filling to the tooth.
-Chemical bonding of the composite material to the tooth is realised with LED light or halogen light devices.
+Chemical bonding of the composite material to the tooth is achieved with LED light or halogen light devices.

-It is sufficient to clean the decay without the need for extra abrasion from the tooth.
+It is sufficient to clean only the decay without requiring extra abrasion from the tooth.
 It is extremely durable as the remaining tooth tissues are supported.
-It integrates with the tooth and does not fall off.
-Having colour options provides ease of use and high aesthetic results in every region.
-It can be used in the mouth for many years if sensitivity is shown in the application.
+It integrates with the tooth and there is no question of falling out.
+The color options provide ease of use and high aesthetic results in every area.
+It can be used in the mouth for many years if care is taken in the application.

-It is possible to restore teeth that have suffered serious material loss but do not need to be coated with porcelain fillings.
+It is possible to restore teeth that have suffered serious material loss but do not require a crown with porcelain fillings.

-In the first session, the decay is cleaned and necessary arrangements are made.
-Then an impression is taken and the tooth is closed with a temporary filling.
-Porcelain filling is prepared in the laboratory environment and in the second session, the compatibility of the filling with the tooth, its height, colour are checked and adhered to the tooth.
+In the first session, the decay is cleaned and the necessary arrangements are made.
+Then, measurements are taken and the tooth is covered with a temporary filling.
+A porcelain filling is prepared in a laboratory environment and in the second session, the filling is checked for compatibility with the tooth, its height and color and is bonded to the tooth.
 Thanks to its high polishability, plaque retention is very low.

-Thanks to Cad glass technologies, digital measurement and computer-aided production minimises the time between two sessions.
+Thanks to CAD cam technologies, digital measurement and computer-aided production minimize the time between two sessions.
 The margin of error is close to zero.
-Aesthetic harmony is perfect and restorations closest to nature are produced.
+Aesthetic harmony is perfect, restorations closest to nature are produced.

 Glass Ionomer Fillings

-They are used in children’s milk teeth because they are easy to apply and contain fluoride which protects the teeth against caries.
-In adults, it is used as a long-term temporary filling material.
+They are used in children's milk teeth because they are easy to apply and contain fluoride, which protects against tooth decay.
+In adults, they are used as a long-term temporary filling material.
 Traditional glass ionomer fillings are weaker than composite fillings.
-Aesthetically, they look more opaque and dull compared to natural tooth colour.
+In terms of aesthetics, they appear more opaque and matte compared to the natural tooth color.

 Amalgam Fillings

-Amalgam is a special alloy obtained by mixing mercury, which is a metal in liquid form at room temperature, with other metal powders such as silver, tin, copper, zinc in solid form, and has been used for many years due to its features such as easy application and low cost.
-It is not applied in our clinic due to reasons such as not being aesthetic, establishing only a physical connection with the tooth, deforming under pressure and heat.
+Amalgam is a special alloy obtained by mixing mercury, a metal that is liquid at room temperature, with other metal powders such as silver, tin, copper, zinc, which are solid.
+It has been used for many years due to its features such as easy application and low cost.
+It is not applied in our clinic due to reasons such as its lack of aesthetics, its physical connection with the tooth only, and its deformation due to pressure and temperature differences.